hychen39/javascript_teach/ch3/ch_03_part_2.md

 You can use an array as a property of an object.

-Example 26: Create the `myFiat` object with the `gear` property as an array of values: 1, 2, 3, 4, 5, and R
+Example: Create the `myFiat` object with the `gear` property as an array of values: 1, 2, 3, 4, 5, and R

 ```javascript
 let myFiat = {